2025 Q4 FedEx disaster response updates

 Hurricane Melissa was a powerful Category 5 hurricane that made a record-setting landfall in Jamaica on October 28, 2025, causing catastrophic damage and many deaths in the Caribbean.
 After devastating Jamaica, it weakened but continued to impact Cuba, the Bahamas, and passed near Bermuda.
 The storm's rapid intensification and slow movement led to extensive flooding and destruction, with damage costs potentially reaching billions of dollars.

-• Heart to Heart International sent 29,400 hygiene kits through FedEx to Food for the Poor and the National Health Fund in Jamaica
+- Heart to Heart International sent 53,400 hygiene kits through FedEx to The United Nations Population Fund in Jamaica

 Mexico – flooding and landslides